Fuyukai/aocnds/README.rst

 Advent of Code 2024
 ===================

 This is my attempt at solving Advent of Code 2024 on the Nintendo DS.
+This is able to complete the first half of the first day's puzzle, and output it to the screen.

-Current phase: Make it work, in a less lame way!
+Untested on real hardware, but I see no reason it wouldn't work.

 Building
 --------